Special Jurisdiction for Peace: Criticism

-Since its establishment, the JEP has been questioned due to the cases it investigates related to the armed conflict with the FARC that include alleged crimes against humanity, especially for the right-wing political party Democratic Center (Chaired by former president and senator Álvaro Uribe), who state that these crimes should not be subject to amnesty and the JEP will "give impunity" to those who committed heinous crimes.
+Since its establishment, the JEP has been questioned about the cases it investigates.
+The cases include alleged crimes against humanity related to the armed conflict with the FARC.
+In particular, the right-wing Democratic Center political party (chaired by former president and senator Álvaro Uribe) has maintained that amnesty should not be offered in heinous crimes and has complained that the JEP will "give impunity" to those who committed them.
 It is also questioned by some scandals that involve contracts without fulfilling requirements and bribes to JEP prosecutors to favor certain cases, so Uribe proposes to repeal this Special Peace Jurisdiction.
 However, several political, social, civil and even international sectors have rejected the heated criticism of the court, noting that the now senator does so in order to guarantee his impunity, since they consider that in several of the crimes now studied by the JEP, include him as a main actor.

 The impartiality of the JEP has also been questioned.
 For the Colombian intellectual Renán Vega Cantor: "It is stated, for example, that the JEP has discovered the existence of more than 6,400 false positives.
 First of all, this is not really a breakthrough because it was already quite clear.
 Even the real number of false positives during the Uribe government is higher, something like double.
 But the fundamental comparative element is the way in which the actions of the FARC and the army are judged.
 In the case of the FARC, they are judged from the top, holding the leadership and the command responsible, and then extending downwards to the whole group.
 But in the case of false positives, individual cases are judged from below, without ever going back to the top.
 The highest authorities, like presidents, like Álvaro Uribe himself, will never be judged in this space.
 The JEP has become a tribunal to judge the FARC and to delegitimize their struggle in historical terms, stating that they were only kidnappers, extortionists, with no ideological or political motives to justify their insurrection.
 What concord can be drawn from this treatment?".
 A contributor to EJIL: Talk! argued that the JEP has violated "the principle of legality", prevented "parties and participants from challenging its decisions", and threatened "judicial impartiality".